deejaygraham/deejaygraham.github.io/src/content/posts/2018-09-04-its-imperative-learn-functional.md

 draft: true
 ---

-Erland 250 years of development into making it rock solid OS.
+Erlang 250 years of development into making it rock solid OS.

 Elixir sounds exotic but it borrows from languages (and others have borrowed from it) so that it doesn't seem too scary.